HyprCandy/hyprcandyinstall/README.md

 [INFO] 🖼️ Wallpaper Setup (Hyprpanel):

-• On the firt login post reboot after running the script, use the keybind SUPER + H

-• This will reload Hyprpanel and SWWW for fluid wallpaper application

-• Then through Hyprpanel's configuration interface in the Theming section do the following:
+• Through Hyprpanel's configuration interface in the Theming section do the following:

 • Under General Settings choose a wallaper to apply where it says None

 • Find default wallpapers check the ~/Pictures/HyprCandy or HyprCandy folder

 • Under Matugen Settings toggle the button to enable matugen color application

+• Incase the wallpaper doesn't apply then reload Hyprpanel and SWWW with the keybind "SUPER + H"

 [INFO] 🎨 Font, Icon And Cursor Theming: